 Nynaeve's main passion is Healing, up to and including inventing her own spells for it.: One of them heals severing.

-When Mat escapes from the Tower of Ghenjei, Oliver wins a game of the Snakes and Foxes without cheating, utterly confusing Talmanes.
+When Mat escapes from the Tower of Ghenjei, Olver wins a game of the Unwinnable Joke Game Snakes and Foxes without cheating, utterly confusing Talmanes.

 Warrior Cats Despite Scourge when he rips out ALL NINE OF TIGERSTAR'S LIVES AT ONCE.
 A cat is supposed to be temporarilly dead once killed only to revive later.
 To take out all nine at once is unprecedented.